C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 would, assigning each element to the supplied, predefined variable (or pointer),

-the end (1-past the last element as calculated with sizeof
+the end (1-past the last element as calculated with sizeof, so negative indexes

 argument which, if supplied, may exceed the real length of the array.
 If no